-4.2 The Co-insurance Effect
+5.2.
+The co-insurance effect

 Table 10 contains the results of the estimation.
-The first two columns report the estimated market value of long term bonds and the firm market capitalization as of Friday, October 10, 2008.
-The next two columns report the same quantities after the \$125bn preferred equity infusion.
-In particular, the \$125bn preferred equity infusion increases the overall value of the equity of these ten banks by only \$80bn, reported in column 7.
+The first two columns report the estimated market value of long-term bonds and the firm market capitalization as of Friday, October 10, 2008.
+The next two columns report the same quantities after the \$125 bn preferred equity infusion.
+In particular, the \$125 bn preferred equity infusion increases the overall value of the equity of these ten banks by only \$80 bn, reported in column 7.

 This increase in the value of debt is exactly what is predicted by Myers (1977).
 When debt is risky, by definition there are several states of the world in which is not paid in full.
-An equity infusion, provide a safety cushion to debt in those states of the world in which it would not have been paid in full.
+An equity infusion provides a safety cushion to debt in those states of the world in which it would not have been paid in full.
 As a result, the value of risky debt goes up when new equity is raised.
-This transfer of value, which is also known in the literature as debt overhang or co-insurance effect, is what makes so unattractive for equityholders to raise new equity.
+This transfer of value, which is also known in the literature as debt overhang or co-insurance effect, is what makes it so unattractive for equity holders to raise new equity.

-Overall, the size of the transfer in favor of debtholders is \$38bn (see column 6), equal to 29% of the value of the money invested.
+Overall, the size of the transfer in favor of debt holders is \$38 bn (see column 6), equal to 29% of the value of the money invested.
 However, the magnitude of this transfer varies across firms depending on the extent of their leverage and the volatility of their assets.
 It is highest (in relative terms) for Morgan Stanley (68%), Wachovia (49%), Merrill Lynch (48%), Goldman Sachs (44%), and Citigroup (38%).
-It is smaller for JP Morgan (17%) and Bank of America (22%) and Wells Fargo (13%).
+It is smaller for JP Morgan (17%), Bank of America (22%), and Wells Fargo (13%).

-4.3 Explaining the Changes in the Market Value of Debt
+5.3.
+Explaining the changes in the market value of debt